 Grape juice from the Concord variety contains antioxidant and anti-inflammatory properties.
 It may influence and improve neuronal signaling.
 Consuming this juice may reduce the risk of dementia (4).

 In a randomized trial, 12 older adults with memory decline were kept on Concord grape juice supplementation for 12 weeks.
-Researchers observed an improvement in their cognitive behavior, verbal learning, and spatial recalling (4).
+Researchers observed an improvement in their cognitive behavior, verbal learning, and spatial recallingi XA person's ability to remember and recall certain locations and their spatial relationships, like navigating your hometown.
+(4).

 Active polyphenols like resveratrol affect the memory centers in your brain, like the hippocampus.
 Rats that received resveratrol showed an apparent boost in learning, mood, and spatial memory.
-In contrast, their placebo-receiving counterparts had a decline in the ability to make new memories (5).
+In contrast, their placebo-receivingi XA group of patients that receive a fake drug to test the effects of the drug against those who receive the real drug. counterparts had a decline in the ability to make new memories (5).

 Such studies prove that resveratrol-containing grape juice can be an excellent brain tonic.
-With further research, it may be applied to manage Alzheimer’s disease, early dementia, and other chronic neurodegenerative disorders (5).
+With further research, it may be applied to manage Alzheimer’s disease, early dementia, and other chronic neurodegenerative disordersi XA wide range of disorders that are caused due to damage or the loss of structure or function of the nerve cells.
+(5).

 3. May Manage Blood Glucose And Diabetes

 One of the major causes of diabetes mellitus is oxidative stress.
 Consuming Concord grape juice may reduce insulin resistance.
 It contains anthocyanins, proanthocyanidins, flavonols, phenolic acids, and resveratrol.
 All of these are potent antioxidants (6).